 Here are a few introductory videos regarding endometrial cancer diagnosis, staging and basic treatment, starting with the benefits of robotic surgery.
 Robotic surgery, if you are a good candidate based on the surgeon’s assessment, is 21st Century standard of care.
 I chose these videos to impress upon you that this is just one of many other centers around the world that are also using this technology and it is the new advanced standard of care for minimally invasive surgery for endometrial cancer.
 Please watch them all because they tell the whole story of why this is the best today.

-Over 20 years ago I was one of a small handful of surgeons in the United States to perform minimally invasive surgery through a laparoscope for gynecologic cancers.
+About 25 years ago I was one of a small handful of surgeons in the United States to perform minimally invasive surgery through a laparoscope for gynecologic cancers.
 At the time it was a major advance over making big incisions, which take much longer to recover from.
 However, I switched to performing robotic minimally invasive surgery almost exclusively for endometrial cancer years ago.
 It is simply light years better.

 The majority of uterine cancers are early stage and of a cell type which makes them largely curable with surgery alone.
 However, please review the guidelines below the videos because there are some exceptions.
 In some situations, radiation, chemotherapy, or both are required to increase the chances of a cure.